meooow25/samsort/HOWTO.md

 > [!TIP]
 >
-> Avoid `Data.List`'s `sort` and `sortBy` any time the elements need to be fully
+> Avoid `Data.List`'s `sort` and `sortBy` when a large number elements need
-> sorted and performance is a concern.
-Sorting lists in inherently inefficient.
+> to be fully sorted and performance is a concern.
+Sorting lists in inherently
-> Put the elements in a mutable array and use this (or some other) sorting
+> inefficient.
+Put the elements in a mutable array and use this (or some other)
-> library instead.
+> sorting library instead.

-## Sorting `Ints`
+## Sorting `Int`s

 Converting to a `MutableArray#` and sorting, as explained in the above section, should cover the majority of use cases.
 However, sometimes that is not the best option.
 For instance, we may be storing our elements in an unboxed array for efficiency.
-Having to pulling them out and box them for sorting does not sound good.
+Having to pull them out and box them for sorting does not sound good.

 To sort unboxed `Int`s, a second function is provided by this library: